ideasawakened/ideasawakened.github.io/_posts/2025-12-28-delphi-community-edition-5000-revenue-limit-explained.md

 - The [Delphi Community Edition](https://www.embarcadero.com/products/delphi/starter) eligibility is based on **total annual revenue of the licensee**, not just software income.
 - _Employees_ may use Community Edition personally (on their own hardware, with no employer benefit).
 - _Business owners or self-employed freelancers_ exceeding $5,000/year are not eligible, even for unrelated work.
-- If you have any questions, simply ask them via email to: compliance@embarcadero.com
+- If you have any questions, simply ask them via email to: <a href="mailto:compliance@embarcadero.com">compliance@embarcadero.com</a>

 ## What the official license actually says - and what it means for you